unity8-team/miral/building_and_using_miral.md

     $ bin/miral-run gnome-terminal

-That’s right, the GDK toolkit has a Mir backend.
-So a lot of standard GTK applications will “just work”.
-(Those that assume the existence of an X11 server will have problems though.)
+That’s right, a lot of standard GTK+ applications will “just work” (the GDK toolkit has a Mir backend).
+Any that assume the existence of an X11 and bypass the toolkit my making X11 protocol calls will have problems though.

-To exit from miral-shell type Ctrl-Alt-BkSp.
+To exit from miral-shell press Ctrl-Alt-BkSp.

 Running applications on Miral